top of page

 This rollercoaster is normal.

-The early months are filled with doubts, imposter syndrome, and mini-celebrations.
-Don't confuse slow starts with failure, they're part of the process.
-This is a long game, not one that yields an overnight win.
+The early months are filled with self-doubt, imposter syndrome, and mini-celebrations.
+Don’t confuse slow starts with failure; they’re part of the process.
+This journey is a long game, not one that yields instant results.

-Maintain perspective, stay resourced, and recognise that confidence builds over time.
+Maintain your perspective, stay resourced, and recognize that confidence builds over time.

-8. Let People Know What You Do (And Let Google Help Them Find You)
+8. Let People Know What You Do (And Let Google Help)

-Marketing isn't about pressure or pushing.
-It's simply about making it possible for people to find you when they need you.
+Marketing isn't about pressure; it’s about making it easy for people to find you when they need support.
+Start by:

-• Updating your LinkedIn profile to reflect your current role and specialisms
+• Updating your LinkedIn profile to reflect your current role and specialties

-• Letting friends, peers, former tutors and placement contacts know you're taking clients
+• Informing friends, peers, former tutors, and placement contacts that you’re taking clients

-• Sharing small, human insights or reflections on Instagram, Threads, or your blog
+• Sharing small insights or reflections on platforms like Instagram, Threads, or your blog

-Search engines like Google often rank your LinkedIn, Counselling Directory, or Psychology Today profile higher than your actual website, especially in the first year.
+Search engines like Google often rank your LinkedIn, Counselling Directory, or Psychology Today profile higher than your actual website, especially in your first year.

 This means:

-• Directory and social sites have high domain authority, which boosts your visibility
+• These platforms have high domain authority, boosting your visibility

-So don't dismiss the power of these platforms.
-They're not "less professional" than a website, they're part of the ecosystem that leads people to you.
+So, don't underestimate the power of these platforms.
+They’re part of the ecosystem that directs clients to you.

-Think of each listing, post, or profile as a breadcrumb — leading clients to a sense of who you are, what you offer, and why they might feel safe reaching out.
+Think of each listing, post, or profile as a breadcrumb.
+This leads clients to a sense of who you are, what you offer, and why they might feel safe reaching out.

 If you enjoy writing or speaking, even small pieces of content can help potential clients get to know you.